-This article is more about how to get started rather than finding those all-important first customers.
-It's an area we feel isn't covered as much.
-If you need help with finding clients, then please read our helpful how to generate new leads article.
-In the meantime, here's how to go freelance.
+This article is more about how to get going rather than finding those all-important first customers.
+It's an area I feel isn't covered as much.
+So on National Freelancers Day, here's an update to an article I wrote nearly 10 years ago.

 Consider your business structure